Ways to Give

 As the Piedmont Columbus Regional Foundation is a 501c3 not for profit public charity, gifts are tax deductible as allowed by law.
 All gifts may be made outright or pledged over a period of up to five years.

 If you wish to designate a gift as to its purpose (i.e., for a nursing scholarship) or restrict it for specific area (i.e., The Children’s Hospital), you may do so at the time you make the gift by enclosing a note with the gift indicating your intent.
 You may also provide an unrestricted gift–to be used where the need is greatest.
 All gifts are stewarded by approved gift policies and the Foundation’s board of directors.

-There are innumerable ways to make a charitable contribution to support the work and mission at Columbus Regional Health.
+There are innumerable ways to make a charitable contribution to support the work and mission at Piedmont Columbus Regional.
 The following lists just a few of the more convenient opportunities.

 Areas of Support- Fund Descriptions

 Cash, Check or Credit Card: